AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 1. **Set up an AEM author instance:** You require an author instance to create Adaptive Forms.
 Download and extract the latest AEM SDK archive.
 Run the quick start file in author run mode to set up an author instance.
 For detailed instructions, see [default local instance](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/aem-runtime.html).

-1. **Install the latest AEM Forms add-on feature archive:** AEM Forms add-on feature archive provides tools to create, style, and optimize Adaptive Forms on the local development environment.
-Install the package to create an Adaptive Form and use various other features of AEM Forms.
+1. **Install the latest [!DNL AEM Forms] add-on feature archive:** [!DNL AEM Forms] add-on feature archive provides tools to create, style, and optimize Adaptive Forms on the local development environment.
+Install the package to create an Adaptive Form and use various other features of [!DNL AEM Forms].
 To install the package:

-    1. Download and extract the latest AEM Forms archive for your operating system from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
+    1. Download and extract the latest [!DNL AEM Forms] archive for your operating system from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).

     1. Navigate to the crx-quickstart/install directory.
 If the folder does not exist, create it.

-    1. Stop your Cloud ready AEM instance, place the AEM Forms add-on feature archive, `aem-forms-addon-<version>.far`,  in the install folder, and restart the instance.
+    1. Stop your Cloud ready AEM instance, place the [!DNL AEM Forms] add-on feature archive, `aem-forms-addon-<version>.far`,  in the install folder, and restart the instance.

 1. **Configure users and permissions:** Create users like Form Developer and Form Practitioner a nd add these users to pre-defined forms group to provide them required permissions.
 The table below lists all types of users and pre-defined groups for each type of forms users: